 Importance Minimizing the number of payments that are past due should be a mission of the accounts payable department.
-Factors that Influence

 - Process controls

 - Department workload management

 - Overtime policy

 Calculation Number of invoices past due at time of payment divided by total number of invoices handled by the AP department.